IPL-Foundation/ILI/README.md

    Submit a pull request adding a new entry for your library in the registry file.
    Follow the example already in the registry file (you need a name, and the url to your git repo).

+> Note: Currently classes inside libraries are not supported by IPL